hgpt185/chotu/README.md

 - Implement analytics dashboard
 - Support for QR code generation

-## Learning Resources
+## 📖 Learning Resources

 - [Spring Boot Documentation](https://spring.io/projects/spring-boot)
 - [Spring Data JPA Reference](https://spring.io/projects/spring-data-jpa)
 - [Building REST APIs with Spring](https://spring.io/guides/tutorials/rest/)

+## 🤝 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## License
+## 📄 License

-This project is created for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.